aldebaran/libqi/doc/source/std/code.rst

   };

-Always prefer enum than boolean for readability.
+Always prefer enumerations to booleans for readability.

 .. code-block:: c++

-  //bad cant understand by just reading the line Client ds("ip", true);
+  // bad: cannot understand just by reading the line Client ds("ip", true);
-  //GOOD: easy to read, ok this is keepalive.
+  // GOOD: easy to read, ok this is keepalive.
   Client ds("ip", Connection_KeepAlive);